anthbapt/trim/README.rst

 arXiv link to the preprint: https://arxiv.org/abs/2404.14997

-Trim is the latest version of the triaction package: https://github.com/anthbapt/triaction
+Trim is the latest version of the Triaction package: https://github.com/anthbapt/triaction

 -----------------